Does Asbestos Cause Lung Cancer?

 Several different diseases can develop because of prolonged exposure to the mineral.
 Asbestos-related conditions include:

 - Lung cancer – When tumors develop within one or both lungs.
 It can eventually spread to the lymph nodes.

 - Mesothelioma – Cancer that develops in the tissue around the lungs (pleura).
 More rare locations for mesothelioma to develop are the tissue linings around the peritoneum (abdomen) or heart (pericardium).

 - Laryngeal cancer – Tumor development in the tissues around the larynx, also known as the voice box.

-- Pharyngeal (throat) cancer – Similar to lung cancer, pharyngeal tumors develop in a tube inside the neck and behind the nose that extends to the windpipe.
+- Pharyngeal (throat) cancer – Like lung cancer, pharyngeal tumors develop in a tube inside the neck and behind the nose, extending to the windpipe.

 - Asbestosis – When lung tissues become scarred from prolonged irritation from harmful fibers.